-The Business and Management PhD program accepts students with a master degree from all domains of business and management master programs, such as marketing, management and leadership, finance, accounting, regional and environmental economics, international economy and business and master of business administration (MBA).
-Applications with a master's degree from other disciplines may also be acceptable on the basis of an assessment of the doctoral school management.
+The Ph.D. programme accepts students with a master degree from all domains of business and management master programmes, such as marketing, management and leadership, finance, accounting, regional and environmental economics, international economics and business and business administration (MBA).
+Applicants holding a master degree in other areas (e.g. mathematics, physics, informatics, and different areas of engineering) can also be accepted after the special consideration of the management of the doctoral school.